dotnet/msbuild-language-service/docs/spec.md

   - go to definition on properties and items

 - [MonoDevelop.MSBuildEditor](https://github.com/mhutch/MonoDevelop.MSBuildEditor/tree/library) A VS4Mac add in that provides:
-  - completion for all msbuild constructs
+  - completion for all MSBuild constructs
-  - quickinfo for all common msbuild constructs
+  - quickinfo for all common MSBuild constructs
   - completion for package references

-- [MSBuild project file tools](https://github.com/tintoy/msbuild-project-tools-vscode) A VS Code extension that provides:
+- [MSBuild project file tools](https://github.com/tintoy/MSBuild-project-tools-vscode) A VS Code extension that provides:
   - completion for package references
   - quickinfo for common elements
   - snippets for common tasks